-We are excited to announce the inaugural Koala Bottle South Carolina Trail Run Series!
-Formerly known as Xterra, this series will continue to visit the same beautiful parks and scenic trails that you have run over years past.
+We are excited to announce the 2nd annual Koala Bottle South Carolina Trail Run Series!
+The series will continue to visit the same beautiful parks and scenic trails that you ran last year.

-That’s right!
-At these events you will not find disposal plastic bottles or paper cups.
+If you are new to the Koala Bottle trail races, then you should know that you will not find disposable plastic bottles or paper cups at our events.
 Koala Bottle will provide water and Gatorade, and you are encouraged to bring a reusable bottle to each event.
-Available for each participant at the events will be a free 21oz Koala Bottle just in case you need one.
+However, if you do know own a reusable bottle, then you can get a 21oz Koala Bottle on race day.
 Koala Bottle hopes that reusing a bottle becomes part of your daily lifestyle.
-Let’s race.
-Let’s have fun.
-Let’s keep our parks clean!
-And, let’s stay hydrated.
+Let's race.
+Let's have fun.
+Let's keep our parks clean!
+And, let's stay hydrated.

 Harbison State Forest 5K & Half Marathon